DSAV-Dodeka/book/src/developing/frontend.md

 # Frontend development

-For more in-depth details on why certain decisions were made, see the [architecture section](../architecture/frontend.md).
+For more in-depth details on why certain decisions were made, see the [frontend/backend architecture section](../architecture/frontend_backend.md).

 The frontend development can be divided roughly into three sections: